danwolfgang/melody-theme-patrick/readme.md

 # Designer and Developer Options

 Patrick includes some new config types for Config Assistant that other theme designers and developers can use.
-The following is built into Patrick; users of the theme don't need to worry about the details below.
+The following is information for developers only; users of the theme don't need to worry about the details below.
 The Patrick theme introduces two new Config Types:

 * `pictaculous`: Uses the [Pictaculous](http://pictaculous.com) service to create color palettes from a user-selected image.
 The user can then select a